 See how to make personal prayer real.

 Here’s another idea.
 Again, it’s for your own personal quiet time.
 Later, you’ll be ready to share the ideas and your own new view of prayer with your family.
 For now, there’s no pressure to put on a picture of perfection.
 You have more to learn, just you alone, open to God, Your Creator and Father.
+Open your Bible to the Psalms, and read at least a dozen verses.
+Consider the larger picture, and open your heart to the truth being revealed.

 Maybe you haven’t read the Psalms lately, and this will be a good refresher of what David and the others were inspired to write.
 We are blessed to have the written Word, and we have much to learn from a daily reading that is not rushed.